 Botox injections are an FDA (Food and Drug Association) approved treatment.
 It contains a purified protein derived from the Clostridium botulinum toxin and is now the fastest growing treatment for wrinkles.
 In 2001, more than 1.6 million people received injections, an increase of 46 percent over the previous year.
 Botox is regarded by some as the ultimate fountain of youth.

-Botox was first approved in 1989 to treat two eye muscle disorders–uncontrollable blinking (blepharospasm) and misaligned eyes (strabismus).
-In 2000, the toxin was approved to treat a neurological movement disorder that causes severe neck and shoulder contractions, known as cervical dystonia.
-As an unusual side effect of the eye disorder treatment, doctors observed that Botox softened the vertical frown (glabellar) lines between the eyebrows that tend to make people look tired, angry or displeased.
-But until this improvement was actually demonstrated in clinical studies, Allergan Inc., of Irvine, Calif., was prohibited from making this claim for the product.
+Botox was first approved in 1989 to treat two eye muscle disorders: uncontrollable blinking (blepharospasm) and misaligned eyes (strabismus).
+In 2000, the toxin was approved to treat a neurological movement disorder that caused severe neck and shoulder contractions known as cervical dystonia.
+An unusual side effect of the eye disorder treatment, doctors observed that the Botox softened the vertical frown (glabellar) lines between the eyebrows that tend to make the face look tired or angry.
+In 2002 the FDA had completed its review of studies indicating that Botox reduced these lines and granted approval to use the drug for these issues.

 Botox is injected to treat wrinkles on the forehead, between the eyes, and around the eyes (also known as crow’s feet).
 In order to do this, botox blocks signals from the nerves to the muscles, stopping the contraction of these muscles and limiting the ability to exhibit exaggerated facial expression causing wrinkles.
 Botox is never used to treat wrinkles that have been caused by overexposure to the sun because it simply isn’t effective in that way.

 Botox injection can also be used for migraine headaches and can decrease sweating on palms, underarms, and at the hairline.

 Process of Botox